 It’s difficult enough raising a child, but teaching a dog how to behave properly can sometimes be even more difficult.
 Here are the 10 major mistakes that dog owners make.

 Impulse buying – Buying a dog on a spur-of-the-moment emotion or whim is the first mistake that many dog owners make.
 It’s easy to be swayed by that cuddly, fluffy “doggie in the window”.
 Reading up on dog breeds and behaviors is a good way to start.
-Talks with your neighborhood vet and other dog owners will help you make the right choice about the dog to buy.
+Talks with your neighborhood vet and other dog owners will help you make the right choice for the dog to buy.

 Inconsistency – Conflicting rules will confuse the dog and lead to erratic behavior.
 When you set the rules, make sure that everyone in your home knows what’s allowed and what’s not.
 This way, the dog doesn’t get a pat on the head from one person and scolded by another for doing the same thing.